compuphase/Bin2C/README.md

 the data as 32-bit integers.
 This is the purpose of the `--bits` option.
 Note that the multi-byte values are in Little Endian, so that the byte order is the same as for byte-sized fields.

+In the typical case where you embed binary data inside a C/C++ program, you will use the data as-is.
+That is, you will not modify it.
+The default action of Bin2C, to declare the array as "const" is what you want.
+As a side benefit, when the code is for a microcontroller, the array will end up in Flash ROM, and not in SRAM (and microcontrollers typically have more Flash memory than SRAM).
+However, in some cases, you may want the data to be changeable by the code that you embed it in.
+To this end, use the option `--mutable`.

 ## Building Bin2C